-- 17. Finally, the City imposes a beach curfew under which the beaches are closed from 1:00 a.m. to 5:00 a.m. each night.
+- 49. Soon after the expiration of the Sipprelle settlement agreement, the City of Laguna Beach resumed its targeted harassment of disabled, homeless individuals.
+LBPD officers routinely issue misdemeanor citations to disabled, homeless individuals for sleeping outdoors sometimes as violations of the New Ordinance, but more commonly as violations of Penal Code section 647(e), which defines disorderly conduct, a misdemeanor, to include "lodg[ing] in any building, structure, vehicle, or place, whether public or private, without the permission of the owner or person entitled to the possession or in control of it." - 50.
+Finally, the City imposes a beach curfew under which the beaches are closed from 1:00 a.m. to 5:00 a.m. each night.
 LAGUNA BEACH, CAL., CODE § 18.05.010.
 Ostensibly, "no person shall enter, remain or stay on any city beach or in any city park at any time when such beach or park is closed."
 Id. § 18.05.020.
-Yet, the L.B.M.C. also provides a number of exceptions for nearly every other activity one would engage in at the beach except sleeping.
-Id. § 18.05.040 (permitting walking, jogging, fishing, or grunion hunting, ... scuba diving, surfing, or swimming in the ocean" while beaches are "closed"). - 18.
+Yet, the L.B.M.C. also provides a number of exceptions for nearly every other activity one would engage in at the beach-except sleeping.
+Id. § 18.05.040 (permitting walking, jogging, fishing, or grunion hunting, ... scuba diving, surfing, or swimming in the ocean" while beaches are "closed"). - 51.
 LBPD frequently enforces the New Ordinance and Penal Code section 647(e) against individuals who sleep outdoors because they cannot access the ASL either because the individuals failed to win a lottery spot or because the individuals cannot tolerate the ASL due to their mental or physical disabilities.
-Moreover, the City has relied more heavily on the beach curfew ordinances to punish the same underlying conduct. - 19.
+Moreover, the City has relied more heavily on the beach curfew ordinances to punish the same underlying conduct. - 52.
 Individuals turned away from the ASL are stranded several miles out of town and have limited options for lodging.
 None of those options complies with the law.
 Individuals sleeping in the ASL parking lot have been cited by LBPD officers even after explaining to the officers that they were turned away from the ASL and had nowhere else to go.
 To avoid such citations, some individuals leave the immediate area of the ASL and sleep in the brushy areas in the nearby canyon instead.
 Others make their way back to the downtown or beach areas to seek a hidden place to sleep.
 Both of these options are dangerous.
 In several high-profile incidents in the last few years, homeless persons have died or been seriously injured while traveling on the dark, winding stretch of Laguna Canyon Road between the ASL and downtown or in the canyon.
 However, LBPD officers also seek out and cite disabled, homeless persons for sleeping in the canyon area, downtown, or at the beaches.
 No matter where they go, disabled, homeless persons cannot escape punishment in Laguna Beach.